 Reference Guide on the Fused Application of the Industrial Internet in the Shipbuilding Industry, Ministry of Industry and Information Technology, June 5, 2025

-Participants: A Full Civilian-Defense Industrial Ecosystem
+Participants: A Full Dual-Use Industrial Ecosystem

 The Alliance of the Industrial Internet, under the guidance of the Ministry of Industry and Information Technology Information and Communication Management Bureau and the Manufacturing Industry No. 2 Department, has collaborated with various industry stakeholders to research and compile the Reference Guide for the Fused Application of the Industrial Internet in the Shipbuilding Industry.
 This Guide aims to provide a reference for requirement scenario identification, application model creation, critical system construction, and organizational implementation methodologies as the Industrial Internet is being fused with the shipbuilding industry.